kamuz/top-wordpress/readme.md

 * Maps Builder - visually build powerful customized Google Maps
 * Simply Show IDs - adds a new column at the right side of the WordPress table that displays entry IDs
 * [Video PopUp](https://wordpress.org/plugins/video-popup/) - display YouTube or Vimeo video in PopUp
+* [Ajax Load More](https://wordpress.org/plugins/ajax-load-more/) - infinite scroll plugin for lazy loading posts, single posts, pages, comments and more with Ajax powered queries

 ## Page Builder and widgets